 Funding source: National Human Genome Research Institute (NHGRI).

-Funding Level for graduate students: approximately $24,800 plus support towards UCLA fees.
+Funding level for graduate students: approximately $25,000 plus support towards UCLA fees.
 (Note that this training program cannot subsidize out-of-state tuition fees.)

-Funding Period for graduate students: one year; renewable each year for up to three years.
+Funding period for graduate students: one year; renewable each year for one additional year (two-year limit).

 Genomic Analysis Training Program Administrator